Harper High School (Chicago): National attention

 On April 11, 2006, Harper High School gained national attention when the school was featured on The Oprah Winfrey Show.
 The show discussed Harper High School's lack of computers and other essential learning tools for its students.
 An updated episode was aired on September 24, 2010 about the school's turnaround project.

 On July 9, 2012, Harper High School was the focus of a 2012 WBEZ report concerning the 29 past and present students who were casualties of gun violence in the preceding 13 months.
 The school was subsequently the subject of a two-episode, five-month immersive investigation by This American Life that aired on February 15 and 22, 2013, focusing on gun violence and the lives of students; the series earned a Peabody Award.

-On April 22, 2013, two Harper senior students; Devonte Tanner and Brittney Knight, won Bill Gates Millennium Scholarships.
+On April 22, 2013, two Harper senior students; Deonte Tanner and Brittney Knight, won Bill Gates Millennium Scholarships.
 They were the first students in Chicago school history to do so.

 On October 29, 2014, School officials reported that 5 people at Harper High School in Chicago's West Englewood neighborhood were taken to different hospitals after they became ill because of the odor.
 Fire department officials said they have tested carbon monoxide levels in the school, but found them to be quite low.
 Instead, a fire department spokesman says the smell appears to be coming from sewer gas, and sanitation crews had been doing work.
 Students and staff were taken to other schools while the Chicago Fire Department investigated the cause of the odor.
 They also shut the boiler down in the school as a serious precaution.